gdiseattle/gdi-intermediate-js/intro-slides.md

 ![Girl Develop It](img/dayton-logo.png) <!-- .element: class="no-border" -->

 #### Network: BuildRight
-#### Password: ???
 #### Slides: [https://gdidayton.github.io/gdi-intermediate-js/](https://gdidayton.github.io/gdi-intermediate-js/)

-While you wait for class to begin, get on the wifi, bring up the slides and go through the prerequistes for class.
+While you wait for class to begin, get on the wifi, bring up the slides and go through the prerequisites for class.

 ---
 ![Girl Develop It](img/dayton-logo.png) <!-- .element: class="no-border" -->